rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 > &emsp; "It is not only the violin that shapes the violinist, we are all shaped by the tools we train ourselves to use, and in this respect programming languages have a devious influence: they shape our thinking habits."

 The quote is from [Dijkstra letter to The University of Texas](https://chrisdone.com/posts/dijkstra-haskell-java/) protesting their Haskell -> Java curriculum change.
-If you into technical sports, you may have heard the term "muscle memory".
+If you are into technical sports, you may have heard the term "muscle memory".
 It is often harder to unlearn or adjust a body movement then learn a new one from scratch.
 It is even harder to "own" the old movement and the new movement at the same time.
 Psychologists also believe that unlearning is hard[^unlearning].
 The required mental shift for FP is the source of all kinds of additional problems.
 It can form a communication barrier, it can divide the community and teams.

 [^unlearning]: see 2.1 section in [Unlearning before creating new knowledge: A cognitive process.](https://core.ac.uk/download/pdf/77240027.pdf)